 ICEA co-ordinator and Cottesloe resident Alice Angeloni (18) has been involved with ICEA since 2009 and she said she was excited about the event on Sunday.

-ICEA co-ordinator and Nedlands resident Jasirah Bin Hitam (17) will be the MC on the day and she said she was looking forward to the turnout.
+ICEA co-ordinator and Nedlands resident Jasirah Bin Hitam (17) will be the Master of Ceremonies on the day and she said she was looking forward to it.

-‘I’ll be telling everyone where to go, what’s happening during the day, being really funny and keeping everyone entertained,’ she said.
+‘I’ll be telling everyone where to go, what’s happening during the day, being really funny and keeping everyone entertained,’ Ms Bin Hitam said.